Shareholder Loan Agreement

 Read more

-Loan Agreement between for a loan to a company from a shareholder
+• for a loan to a company by an individual or corporate shareholder

 Generally, a company can be funded by its shareholders in one of two ways:

-• equity: by the shareholders investing money in exchange for the issue of shares in the company
+• equity: by the shareholders investing money in return for shares in the company

 • debt: by the shareholders lending money to the company